Hazem-M-Abdelaziz/vector_v1/README.md

 ## 🔤 Full guide to setup and use the project

-1. First of all you need to establish the ROS 2 subnetwork for the project, this version uses local pc as a master connected to the logitech set and sends controlling command for the vehicle which has a rpi mounted as the slave.
+1. First of all you need to establish the ROS 2 subnetwork for the project, this version uses local pc as a master connected to the logitech set and sends controlling commands for the vehicle which has a rpi mounted as the slave.
    So both of them needs to be connected to the same local network to be visible to each others.
-- OS used :
+- OS used for both edges:
   ```
   Distributor ID:	Ubuntu
   Description:	Ubuntu 24.04.3 LTS
   Release:	24.04
   Codename:	noble
   ```
-- ROS Distro used :
+- ROS Distro used for both edges:
   ```
   ROS_VERSION=2
   ROS_PYTHON_VERSION=3